NithinKalidas/Appian/Process Model.md

 ##  .
 What is the maximum number of nodes and variables allowed per process model?
 30 Nodes and 50 Variables

+## .
+If task delayed for 24 hrs it shouuld assign to hire manager (NR/Ls Interview Ques)